Lightning-AI/pytorch-lightning/docs/source/advanced/fault_tolerant_training.rst

 .. note::

-    Implementing the `__next__` method has the advantage of separating the iterator creation from its consumption, which is essential for Lightning to properly capture it.
+    Implementing the `__next__` method has the advantage of separating the iterator creation from its consumption, which is essential for Lightning to properly capture progress.

 The current known limitations